"Wild beasts will continue to exist, even if ever better machines are invented."

 Using the rapidly developing railway traffic as an example, Zola describes the industrialization of Western Europe in graphic detail and, in doing so, confronts his readers with the same questions that we are still facing in today's digital age: Where will our obsession with technology take us?
 How do we communicate with each other?
 Do we still listen to each other at all?
 Have moral tenets such as tolerance, compassion, or solidarity become obsolete?

-Bühne Cipolla and metropol-ensemble, co-producing with bremer shakespeare company, Lagerhaus cultural centre Bremen and Duisburg theatre, present a puppet show for adult audiences with live music based on La Bête Humaine by Émile Zola.
+Bühne Cipolla, co-producing with Metropol Ensemble, bremer shakespeare company, Lagerhaus cultural centre Bremen and Duisburg theatre, present a puppet show for adult audiences with live music based on La Bête Humaine by Émile Zola.
 They make use of the original literary work to provide a gripping theatrical experience.

 Sebastian Kautz, who also adapted the novel for the stage, has directed the show, performs as actor and puppeteer, and is responsible for the stage setting.